 We take great care in our safeguarding procedures at Grade Ruan School.

 - All staff wear blue SPCMAT identity lanyards with photo ID.
 Visitors to school wear green lanyards (non DBS) and red lanyards (DBS) and pupils are encouraged to check.

 - All adults, staff and volunteers, who work unsupervised with children have undergone an Enhanced DBS Check.
 (For more information on what this means, visit the Government website here)

 - Access for all parents and visitors is by buzzed entry through the front door

-- Visitors are required to come to the office and sign the visitor’s book
+- Visitors are required to come to the office and sign in using an ipad which takes a photo.

 - Parents are asked not to go into classrooms during the day